-Finally, in the summer of 2010, just about the time I was ready to shove an arrow through my neck, my wife, still looking for a solution to finding me a new career, came across a company that helped bar owners make more profits by providing inventory services.
+Finally, in the summer of 2010, just after the stenographer went through the glass and just before I was ready to shove an ice pick in my eye socket, my wife, still looking for a solution to finding me a new career, came across a company called Bevinco that helped bar owners make more profits by providing inventory services.

-This company was teaching people how to count and weigh bottles and kegs to find out how much the bar was losing in profits because of bartender over-pours and theft.
+This particular company was a franchise and was training its franchisees how to help bars save money by counting and weighing bottles and kegs to find out how much the bar was losing in profits because of bartender over-pours and theft.

-At the time the company was called Bevinco, a franchise company people could buy into so they could teach people like me the ins and outs of their business.
-In a nutshell, I would be basically using their software to help bar owners make more profits.
+Bevinco was teaching people like me the ins and outs of their business.
+In a nutshell, if I were to sign up, I would be basically using their inventory software to help bar owners make more profits.

-So I clicked around their website and eventually discovered that they could teach me to be a bar inventory consultant for the bargain price of $50,000!
-Ummm….sure, let me go ahead and mortgage my house and put my first born child up on the black market and I’ll be on my way.
+I clicked around their website and eventually discovered that they could teach me to be a bar inventory consultant for the bargain price of $50,000!

-I was bummed, but it was short-lived.
-I had bar management experience.
+I was frustrated to be back at square one, but it was short-lived.
+After all, I had a TON of bar management experience.
 I had taken plenty of inventories.
-All I had to do was find some decent software, so later that night I declared to my wife, “I’m going to do it.”
+All I had to do was find some decent inventory software, so later that night I declared to my wife, “I’m going to do it.”

 “What?” she said.
 “Where are we going to get $50,000?”

 “No, I mean I’m going to do it myself.
 I’m going to figure out what they’re doing and I’m going to go help bars save money.”